IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    It is also worth noting that the "connectivity matrix" has been originally defined in Wavelength Switched Optical Networks (WSON),
-   {{?RFC7446}}, to report the connectivity constrains of a physical node within the Wavelength Division Multiplexing (WDM) network: the information it contains is pretty "static" and therefore, once taken and stored in the TE data base, it can be always being considered
+   {{?RFC7446}}, to report the connectivity constraints of a physical node within the Wavelength Division Multiplexing (WDM) network: the information it contains is pretty "static" and therefore, once taken and stored in the TE data base, it can be always being considered